 Sinkholes are sometimes caused by slow erosion triggered by water seeping into the cave, followed by the weakening of the cave ceiling.

-It is possible that they were created after the water table dropped, either through a flood that washed away important subsurface support systems.
+It is possible that they were created after the water table dropped, either through a flood that washed away critical subsurface support systems.

-Excessive groundwater extraction, loss of tree cover, and changes to existing natural drainage systems are all human activities that can lead to the formation of new sinkholes.
+Excessive groundwater extraction, loss of tree cover, and changes to existing natural drainage systems are all human activities that can lead to new sinkholes.